You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Q: Can tigecycline be used in patients with liver disease?

-Q: Are there alternative antibiotics to tigecycline?
+Q: What are the alternative antibiotics to tigecycline?

 References